· Lincoln J Bicalho · Development · 24 min read

 {

-// Return cached token if available and valid
+// OPTIMIZATION: Return cached token if still valid

 if (!string.IsNullOrEmpty(_cachedToken) && _cacheExpiry > DateTime.UtcNow)